 Capability Transfer Program – CTP

-There have been massive capability gaps between the foreign specialists and local workforce.
+There have been massive capability gaps between the foreign specialists and the local workforce.
 The Capability Transfer Program is aimed at plugging this gap by engaging the highly skilled foreign specialists working in Singapore to transfer their capabilities to the locals.
 It also aims at supporting the training of Singaporeans abroad to acquire relevant technical skills.

 How the CTP works